primev/mev-commit/contracts/contracts/avs/README.md

 Operators will not yet be assigned concrete tasks as a part of our AVS, however they are nonetheless able to register with our AVS to abide by the `IAVSDirectory.registerOperatorToAVS` and `IAVSDirectory.deregisterOperatorFromAVS` functions that any AVS must implement.
 Registration is simple for operators and only requires providing a valid signature.
 To deregister, operators must first `requestOperatorDeregistration`, wait a configurable amount of blocks, then call `deregisterOperator`, with no staking required.

-Operators simply act as a (required) placeholder for now, but future iterations can assign them concrete tasks as further discussed in the _Open Questions_ section.
+Operators mainly serve the purpose of (optionally) being able to register validators on their behalf, if the relevant validator is delegated to them.
+Future iterations of our AVS can assign Operators required oracle tasks, as further discussed in the _Future Upgrades_ section.

 ## Validator Opt-in